Skip to main content

 How your no claim bonus is calculated

-To get a no claim bonus, you usually need to have comprehensive car insurance.
+A no claim bonus usually applies to comprehensive car insurance.

 Generally, insurers calculate your bonus by looking at: